GB flag iconENCN flag iconZH

 Figure 2: Circular cut resistance test

 A specimen is taken from two separate gloves and five test cuts are made on each, which allows for any variation across gloves.
 A mean blade cut index is calculated for each specimen tested.
-The performance level is based on the lower mean blade cut index of the two specimens, ranging from a level 1 cut resistance index of greater than 1.2, up to level 5, with a cut resistance index greater than 20, as shown in table 1.
-It is also worth noting that EN 388:2016+A1:2018 has introduced several improvements to the controls on the blades.
+The performance level is based on the lower mean blade cut index of the two specimens, ranging from a ‘Level 1’ cut resistance index of greater than 1.2, up to ‘Level 5’, with a cut resistance index greater than 20, as shown in table 1.

 Using the circular blade cut test for composite fibre-based materials (including advanced technology aramids) and other specialised materials has its limitations.
 For all these products, which are designed to achieve high levels of cut resistance, the dulling of the blades during the extended testing means that results for the second control specimen can be meaningless.
 Glass fibre and abrasive surfaces may also give variable results between individual cuts, due to local variations in the specimen.
 Steel fibres risk creating an electrical contact with the specimen holder, thus indicating a false reading in the cut-through point.

-The alternative straight blade cut test method given in ISO 13997:1999 – 'Protective clothing – Mechanical properties – Determination of resistance to cutting by sharp objects' is fully included within EN 388:2016+A1:2018.
-If, during any individual circular blade cut test, the number of cycles to cut through the reference material increases by a factor greater than three, the ISO 13997:1999 cut resistance method becomes the reference test method for the assessment of cut protection.
-This test is alternatively known as the 'TDM cut resistance test' and can be carried out using a SATRA STM 610 cut resistance evaluator.
+The alternative straight blade cut test method given in ISO 13997:1999 – ‘Protective clothing – Mechanical properties – Determination of resistance to cutting by sharp objects’ is fully referenced within EN 388:2016+A1:2018.
+If, during the first sequence (control cut, cut test and control cut 2), the number of cycles to cut through the reference material increases by a factor greater than three, the ISO 13997:1999 cut resistance method becomes the reference test method for the assessment of cut protection.
+This test is alternatively known as the ‘TDM cut resistance test’.

 Figure 3: Assessing cut resistance with a straight blade